 With a deep faith in God’s grace, in the unconditional love of Christ and in the Holy Spirit’s call for us to be involved in the world, David has joyfully pastored our church since 2009.

-David comes to ministry out of a calling to pastoral care, particularly to individuals and families in times of challenge, and enjoys walking life’s journey with people at BHPC.
-David continues to be involved in areas of counseling and support at colleges and finds it a privilege to care for individuals and their families spiritually, sharing joys and sorrows, and to help people grow in faith and in relationship with God.
+David comes to ministry out of a love of pastoral care, particularly to individuals and families in times of challenge.
+David enjoys walking life’s journey with people at BHPC.
+He continues to be involved in areas of counseling and support at colleges and hospitals and finds it a privilege to care for individuals and their families spiritually, sharing joys and sorrows, and to help people grow in faith and in relationship with God.

 David is a former program director and senior fellow at the New America Foundation think tank.
 His articles on faith practice, spirituality and public policy have appeared in a variety of religious and secular publications, such as USA TODAY, Presbyterian Today, Christian Science Monitor, Washington Times, the Hill, RealClearPolicy, Washington Post, Los Angeles Daily News, Baltimore Sun, etc., and in chapters in several books and courses.
 He used to blog regularly for HuffingtonPost.
-David’s books include Practicing Balance: How Congregations Can Promote Harmony in Work and Life, Faith in Service, 1015 and Spiritual Calcium.
+David’s books include Practicing Balance: How Congregations Can Promote Harmony in Work and Life; Blessed Benedictions: Sending Them Home with a Good Word; Faith in Service; 1015; and Spiritual Calcium.
 He has enjoyed the privilege of speaking and preaching in a variety of contexts nationally.

 When not engaged in church or child/family-related activities, David enjoys music, movies, and sports (playing on the Seven Locks tennis team).
 David’s wife, Bridget, founded Wiggle Room, a consignment shop in Bethesda, and with their four children and dog, the Grays are proud to be part of the BHPC family.

 Interim Associate Pastor